Brandon-Gui123/html-calculator/Calculator Web Application.md

 We'll introduce the keypad to type in digits ranging from 0 to 9.

+##### Behaviours

+Pressing the '0' key while the calculator displays 0 will do nothing.

+Pressing the '1' to '9' keys while the calculator displays 0 will change it to the number pressed.

+Pressing any number will append that number to the end of the display, until a total of 12 digits are hit, at which point, pressing any number will do nothing.

 #### Clear Button

 Just like the traditional calculators, this comes with an AC button to clear the display and go back to 0.